laurenjudge/domnoo/README.md

 # Domnoo

-Domnoo is a website for a pizza resturant.
+- Domnoo is a website for a pizza resturant built built with Vue.js and Vue Material.
+- This project fetches data from a backend API.

 ## Project setup
 ```